donno/descentreader/README.md

       There are two key parts of a level, the mine structure (i.e the walls and cubes) and objects (i.e where hostages are, robots, cards etc).

+TXB - Encoded/encrypted text files which describe the mission briefings.

+### Unsupported File formats

+Other file types in Descent's HOG files that are not provided by this package.
+- LBM - An image format, with the file extension BBM.
+This may be related to the Interchange File Format.
+- PCX - Image format used for full screen intro and the sky in outdoor scenes.
+- VGA Palette with file extension 256.
+- HMP - Human Machine Interfaces MIDI Format used for the music.
+The file starts with HMIMIDIP.
+- FNT - Fonts

+Other file extensions seen in the Descent 1 HOG are are raw, sng, bnk (maybe sound bank), dig, lgt and clr.

 References
 ---------------------